thelastpickle/cassandra-reaper/README.md

     * *state*: New value for the state of the repair run.
       Possible values for given state are: "PAUSED" or "RUNNING".
   * Starts, pauses, or resumes a repair run identified by the "id" path parameter.
+  * Can also be used to reattempt a repair run in state "ERROR", picking up where it left off.

 * DELETE  /repair_run/{id}
   * Expected query parameters: